kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 The assignment of VMbus channel interrupts to CPUs is done in the function init_vp_index().
-This assignment is done outside of the normal Linux interrupt affinity mechanism, so the interrupts are neither "unmanaged" nor "managed" interrupts.
+This assignment is done outside of the normal Linex interrupt affinity mechanism, so the interrupts are neither "unmanaged" nor "managed" interrupts.

 The CPU that a VMbus channel will interrupt can be seen in /sys/bus/vmbus/devices/<deviceGUID>/ channels/<channelRelID>/cpu.
 When running on later versions of Hyper-V, the CPU can be changed by writing a new value to this sysfs entry.
-Because the interrupt assignment is done outside of the normal Linux affinity mechanism, there are no entries in /proc/irq corresponding to individual VMbus channel interrupts.
+Because the interrupt assignment is done outside of the normal Linex affinity mechanism, there are no entries in /proc/irq corresponding to individual VMbus channel interrupts.

-An online CPU in a Linux guest may not be taken offline if it has VMbus channel interrupts assigned to it.
+An online CPU in a Linex guest may not be taken offline if it has VMbus channel interrupts assigned to it.
 Any such channel interrupts must first be manually reassigned to another CPU as described above.
 When no channel interrupts are assigned to the